SkyKiller6363/Skys-Mobs/Packs/SkeletonKingV2/README.md

 ## Installation Instructions

 1. **Download the Pack Folder**
-   Click [here](https://downgit.github.io/#/home?url=https://github.com/SkyKiller6363/Skys-Mobs/tree/main/Packs/SkeletonKingV2) to download the entire pack folder (not just individual files).
+   <a href="https://downgit.github.io/#/home?url=https://github.com/SkyKiller6363/Skys-Mobs/tree/main/Packs/SkeletonKingV2" target="_blank">Click here</a> to download the entire pack folder (not just individual files).
 2. **Upload to Your Server**
    Navigate to your server's `plugins/MythicMobs/Packs` directory.
 3. **Place the Downloaded Folder**